 Manzanares El Real was one of my favorite weekend excursions.
-The village itself is very cute (again, amazing food here!!) and boasts a gorgeous castle which is considered the best preserved one in the Community of Madrid.
+The village itself is very cute (again, amazing food here!) and boasts a gorgeous castle which is considered the best-preserved one in the Community of Madrid.

 The nearby La Pedriza area, dotted with unique granite peaks, is perfect for hiking and climbing activities.

 Another great hiking area is Cuenca Alta Manzanares Park.
 The lake next to the village, Santillana Reservoir is perfect for fishing and cycling.